The Difference Between a CV and Resume: Which Should You Use?

 How Do a CV and a Resume Differ Based on the Country?

-When it comes to CV vs resume, keep in mind that employers in certain countries may have specific preferences — while resumes are the most commonly used format for job applicants in the US, employers in other countries may request a CV.
-So, what exactly is the difference between CV and resume?
+When it comes to a CV vs resume, keep in mind that employers in certain countries may have specific preferences — while resumes are the most commonly used format for job applicants in the US, employers in other countries may request a CV.
+So, what is the difference between a CV and resume overseas?

 The table below goes over how the requirements for a CV and resume can change based on the country.
-Keep in mind that the following is a general overview for each country — it’s important to do your research before applying and update your application accordingly.
+Keep in mind that the following is a general overview for each country — it is important to do your research before applying and update your application accordingly.

 CV or Resume